-Director for Analysis & Innovation and Chief Scientific Adviser, Department for Communities and Local Government
+Director for Analysis & Innovation and Chief Scientific Adviser, Ministry of Housing, Communities and Local Government

 Policy Fellow Alum, Centre for Science and Policy

 As Director for Analysis and Innovation at the Ministry of Housing, Communities and Local Government, Stephen Aldridge’s responsibilities cover strategic analysis of DCLG policy areas (including localism and decentralisation, local economic growth, housing and planning, cities, local public services, troubled families and other issues), and innovation (both developing new ways of working across the Department that promote innovation and creativity, and identifying and disseminating new ideas and thinking that could improve policy and deliver better for less).
 Stephen also leads on deregulation for DCLG.